-In figure 5 shows the sunbed density (number of outlets per 100,000 people) for a number of areas and England.
-Wirral has a higher density than all but for Warrington, St. Helens or Sefton and being higher than both North West and England.
+Figure 7 shows the sunbed density (number of outlets per 100,000 people) for a number of areas and England.
+Wirral has a higher density than all but Warrington, St. Helens and Sefton and is higher than both North West and England.

-Figure 5: Sunbed Outlet Density (Total Population), Sunbed outlets per 100,000 total population, comparison Wirral, Cheshire & Merseyside CSU, North West & England 2005
+Figure 7: Sunbed Outlet Density (Total Population), Sunbed outlets per 100,000 total population, comparison Wirral, Cheshire & Merseyside CSU, North West & England 2005